Noah Bratschi: Competition climbing career

+At the 2026 USA Climbing National Championships held in Orlando, FL, Bratschi earned the silver medal and set a new competition best time of 5.06 seconds.

 On May 20, 2022, at the IFSC World Cup in Salt Lake City, due to his silver medal performance, Bratschi achieved a historic milestone by becoming the first American male speed climber to earn a podium finish at a speed climbing World Cup.

 At the 2023 Pan American Championships in Santiago, Chile, Bratschi earned a silver medal in this Olympic qualifying event.
 A minor error in the gold medal race cost him a spot on the 2024 US Olympic team.
+Bratschi was among the first climbers to compete in the 2024 inaugural Olympic Games Qualifier Series, which was held in Shanghai, China, and Budapest, Hungary.

 At the 2021 USA Climbing Team Trial Invitationals, Bratschi set an American record in speed climbing.
 He was the 2022 North American Cup gold medalist, the silver medalist at the 2019 US Open National Championships and the bronze medalist at the 2022 US Open National Championships.

-As an accomplished youth competitor, he won silver medals at the 2018 IFSC World Youth Championships in Moscow, Russia and the 2017 Youth Pan American Championships in Montreal, Canada.
+As an accomplished youth competitor, he won the silver medal at the 2018 IFSC World Youth Championships in Moscow, Russia, finished 4th at the 2017 IFSC World Youth Championships in Innsbruck, Austria and was the silver medalist at the 2017 Youth Pan American Championships in Montreal, Canada.
 He was the age group US Youth National Champion in 2015, 2016, 2017, 2018 and the 2019 silver medalist.